hphelion/docs.hpcloud.com/apispecs/maas/hpcloud-maas-api.md

 + [Subscription Operations Details](#ServiceDetailsSubscription)+ [Notification Operations](#ServiceNotificationOps) - The notification method resource represents a method through which notifications can be sent.
 + [Notification Operations Details](#ServiceDetailsNotification)+ [Alarm Operations](#ServiceAlarmOps) - The alarm resource identifies a particular metric scoped by namespace, type and dimensions, which should trigger a set of actions when the value of the metric exceeds a threshold.
 + [Alarm Operations Details](#ServiceDetailsAlarm)#### 2.1.1 High Level Usage ### {#HighLevelUsage}
+There are 4 major operations (besides Version information):
++ Endpoints specify the connection for consuming metric data to the AMQP message queue.
++ Subscriptions specify what monitoring data is to be streamed.
+You must create an endpoint to use with the subscription.
++ Notifications specify the method(s) in which a user is contacted by alarms.+ Alarms specify user defined exceptional conditions that the user feels the need to be notified about.
+You must create a Notification method to use with the Alarm.
 #### 2.1.2 Metric Constants ### {#Constants}
-The MaaS API makes use of several metric related pre-defined constants throughout.
+The Monitoring API makes use of several metric related pre-defined constants throughout.
 Foremost is the namespace constant.
 Support namespaces are:

 + Compute
 + Volume